 SPED 346/446: Characteristics and Methods of Teaching Students with Disabilities: Perception and Other Specific Learning Disabilities (20 field hours)

 Each methods course requires the completion of the field hours listed above.
-Field hours may be completed in special education settings at the school where a teacher works, or may be waived with evidence of teaching experience in classrooms with students who have exceptional learning needs.
+Veteran certified teachers may have their field experience waived with evidence of teaching experience in classrooms with students who have exceptional learning needs.
 All field hours must be completed during the semester in which the courses are offered.

 Additional State Requirements

-Students seeking the LBSI Approval also must pass the LBSI content test (#155).
+Students seeking the LBS1 Endorsement also must pass the LBS1 content test (#155).
 Please visit http://www.icts.nesinc.com/ for more information.

 If you are a student at Roosevelt University, no application is necessary.
 Simply contact the advisors listed below.